bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 You will see a statistic for TTFB if it is below 1.3 seconds on a Fast 3G connection you have passed.

-If not, let's look at some improvements we can make.
+If not, let’s look at some improvements we can make.

 ### Compression